ArduSat/ArdusatSDK/README.md

 thing with our other [Ardusat Logging SDK Library](http://github.com/ardusat/ardusatsdk-logging)

-## Downloaded and Used the SDK before June 20, 2016?
+## Downloaded and Used the SDK before July 8, 2016?
-If you want to use the latest SDK and you have existing Arduino sketches (from *before June 20, 2016*) that you would like to keep using, take a look at the [Transition Documentation](https://github.com/ArduSat/ArdusatSDK/wiki/SDK-Transition-Information) for how to update your sketches to work with the latest SDK.
+If you want to use the latest SDK and you have existing Arduino sketches (from *before July 8, 2016*) that you would like to keep using, take a look at the [Transition Documentation](https://github.com/ArduSat/ArdusatSDK/wiki/SDK-Transition-Information) for how to update your sketches to work with the latest SDK.